jasonpatrickellykrause/istio-training/labs/x-istioctl.md

 ROOTCA            CA             ACTIVE     true           105819247974076147373849192959783704407     2031-06-22T19:17:01Z     2021-06-24T19:17:01Z
 ```

-The command will show the type of sercets as well as their expiry date.
+The command will show the type of secrets as well as their expiry date.

 ### Log

 Also, let's look at the log command.
 This command allows you to see and update log levels for each proxy individually.

 For example, to list all loggers, run: